sarahciston/codingcare/posts/interviews.md

 And who's profiting from it and all of that too, and it just feels so out of like out of my hands as an individual.
 Although, like there are signs in in I guess, like I went to visit family, this last weekend, and there was a license played reader on a road, and it was labeled as a license plate leader, reader, So it can like tell people that Oh, it's logging your license plate.

-Yeah, yeah, I don't if they're like Okay, full transparency.

-00:02:29.000 --> 00:02:45.000
-You're this is happening rather than it's happening but you just don't know like if that's a step in what direction we've moved like that. it's just at first it was like Oh, that's better but
+>Yeah, yeah, I don't if they're like Okay, full transparency.
+You're this is happening rather than it's happening but you just don't know like if that's a step in what direction we've moved like that. it's just at first it was like Oh, that's better but now I'm also like Oh, people have it's like incrementally.

-00:02:45.000 --> 00:02:50.000
-Now i'm also like Oh, people have it's like incrementally.

-00:02:50.000 --> 00:02:54.000
 We just get used to these things, and then we yeah I don't have a choice.

-00:02:54.000 --> 00:02:59.000
 I'm already going down that road literally yeah and i've voice.

-00:02:59.000 --> 00:03:03.000
 I can't put the brakes on and choose not to go past it.

-00:03:03.000 --> 00:03:10.000
 Yeah.
-And also I was reading about how in China they just have had pervasive surveillance.

-00:03:10.000 --> 00:03:23.000
-In a while, but there is kind of a common rhetoric of It's safer just given that there's just so many more people, and and so much more of a fear of bad actors in their society may be stoked by
+And also I was reading about how in China they just have had pervasive surveillance In a while, but there is kind of a common rhetoric of It's safer just given that there's just so many more people, and and so much more of a fear of bad actors in their society may be stoked by the government, but like kind of the the pervasive surveillance is something that keeps people safe in a line.
+So there's that kind of attitude

-00:03:23.000 --> 00:03:30.000
-the government, but like kind of the the pervasive surveillance is something that keeps people safe in a line.

-00:03:30.000 --> 00:03:47.000
-So there's that kind of attitude Yeah, yeah I mean all of that adds to definitely informed by our overall individualists versus their a more collective approach to identity.
+>Yeah, yeah I mean all of that adds to definitely informed by our overall individualists versus their a more collective approach to identity.
+We definitely you know there's always been those arguments of like, Oh, well, why do you care if you're being surveilled?

-00:03:47.000 --> 00:04:01.000
-I think 2 you But yeah, we definitely you know there's always been those arguments of like, Oh, well, why do you care if you're being surveilled?

 00:04:01.000 --> 00:04:07.000
 If you don't have anything to hide and it was like the other thing, where like?